Apgoldberg1/Dex-Net-5.0/README.md

 The Dex-Net dataset used for this repository for training can be downloaded [here]()

-The model weights for suction and parallel jaw grasp models can be found [here]().
-See grasp models section for more model details.
+The model weights for suction and parallel jaw grasp models can be found [here]() (see grasp models section for model details).

 Other published datasets and mesh files from previous works can be found [here](https://drive.google.com/drive/u/1/folders/1-6o1-AlZs-1WWLreMa1mbWnXoeIEi14t)